I-graham/BSP-report/enumeration.typ

 == Caching

 While the above technique could be implemented quite simply, it is not easy to attain high performance.
 The most important optimizations we can make are those which prune the search space as early as possible.
 Even costly optimizations of this sort will usually save a lot of time.
-There are many possible techniques of this sort which could be used, but we discuss only the two most simplest and most important optimizations:
+There are many possible techniques of this sort which could be used, but we discuss only the two simplest and most important optimizations:

 === Query Pruning